ricnogfer/pypsatopo/README.md

 Description
 -----------
-The PyPSATopo tool allows generating the topographical representation of any arbitrary PyPSA-based network (thanks to the DOT language).
+PyPSATopo is a tool which allows generating the topographical representation of any arbitrary PyPSA-based network (thanks to the DOT language).
 To get a quick illustration of the capabilities of PyPSATopo, simply launch it in a terminal as follows:

     python pypsatopo.py